vert-x3/vertx-web-site/src/site/blog/posts/first.md

 | col 3 is      | some wordy text | $1600 |
 | col 2 is      | centered        |   $12 |
 | zebra stripes | are neat        |    $1 |

+[NOTE this is the second content of the note, it can be pretty long, and contain **important** messages.
+In can be very very long.... la la la bouh boug Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.]